-CoCs are automatically granted, and the requirements of such must be complied with, whenever a NIHfunded activity falls within the scope of the policy.
-Investigators and institutions are responsible for determining when a NIH-funded activity falls within the scope of the policy.
+CoCs are automatically granted, and the requirements of such must be complied with, whenever a NIH or CDCfunded activity falls within the scope of the NIH policy or CDC's requirements.
+Investigators and institutions are responsible for determining when research with NIH or CDC support are covered by a CoC.

-NIH policy expands upon 42 U.S.C.
-241(d) by explaining that NIH considers research in which identifiable, sensitive information is collected or used, to include:
+NIH and CDC expands upon 42 U.S.C.
+241(d) by explaining that NIH and CDC consider research in which identifiable, sensitive information is collected or used, to include:

-- Human subjects research as defined in 45 CFR 46, including research determined to be exempt (except for exempt research when the information obtained is recorded in such a manner that human subjects cannot be identified or the identity of the human subjects cannot readily be ascertained, directly or through identifiers linked to the subjects); - Research involving the collection or use of biospecimens that are identifiable to an individual or for which there is at least a very small risk that some combination of the biospecimen, a request for the biospecimen, and other available data sources could be used to deduce the identity of an individual; - Research that involves the generation of individual level, human genomic data from biospecimens, or the use of such data, regardless of whether the data is recorded in such a manner that human subjects can be identified or the identity of the human subjects can readily be ascertained; or

-Any other research that involves information about an individual for which there is at least a very small risk, as determined by current scientific practices or statistical methods, that some combination of the information, a request for the information, and other available data sources could be used to deduce the identity of an individual, as defined in subsection 301(d) of the Public Health Service Act.
+- Human subjects research as defined in 45 CFR 46, including research determined to be exempt (except for exempt research when the information obtained is recorded in such a manner that human subjects cannot be identified or the identity of the human subjects cannot readily be ascertained, directly or through identifiers linked to the subjects); - Research involving the collection or use of biospecimens that are identifiable to an individual or for which there is at least a very small risk that some combination of the biospecimen, a request for the biospecimen, and other available data sources could be used to deduce the identity of an individual; - Research that involves the generation of individual level, human genomic data from biospecimens, or the use of such data, regardless of whether the data is recorded in such a manner that human subjects can be identified or the identity of the human subjects can readily be ascertained; or - Any other research that involves information about an individual for which there is at least a very small risk, as determined by current scientific practices or statistical methods, that some combination of the information, a request for the information, and other available data sources could be used to deduce the identity of an individual, as defined in subsection 301(d) of the Public Health Service Act.

-28.2.3.1 NIH CoC Policy Determination
+28.2.3.1 NIH and CDC CoC Policy Determination

-At NJH, Grants and Contract Office (GCO) staff will, in consultation with the investigator(s) (or Program or Project Director, if applicable), determine if the NIH policy applies to any NIH-funded activity.
-The questions outlined in the NIH policy will be used to guide the analysis.
-When it has been determined that the NIH policy doesn't apply, investigators are responsible for consulting with GCO whenever they are proposing changes to the NIH-funded activity that may impact or change the analysis.
+At NJH, Grants and Contract Office (GCO) staff will, in consultation with the investigator(s) (or Program or Project Director, if applicable), determine if the NIH policy or CDC requirements applies to research with NIH or CDC involvement or support.
+The questions outlined in the NIH policy and CDC requirements will be used to guide the analysis.
+When it has been determined that the NIH policy or CDC requirements do not apply, investigators are responsible for consulting with GCO whenever they are proposing changes to the NIH or CDC-funded activity that may impact or change the analysis.

-The NIH policy includes additional responsibilities and requirements for internal controls and for ensuring that recipients of identifiable, sensitive information protected by a CoC understand that they are also subject to the requirements of subsection 301(d) of the Public Health Service Act.
+The NIH policy and CDC requirements include additional responsibilities and requirements for internal controls and for ensuring that recipients of identifiable, sensitive information protected by a CoC understand that they are also subject to the requirements of subsection 301(d) of the Public Health Service Act.

-28.2.3.2 Application Procedures for non-NIH Research
+28.2.3.2 Application Procedures for non-NIH, non-CDC Research